noah-art3mis/intersect/README.md

     -   reranker
     -   llm permutation
 -   [ ] prepend other cols before embedding

+-   features

+    -   [ ] add sponsor column by comparing to the ukvi excel spreadsheet
     -   [ ] add tracking the bluesky firehose for ai jobs
     -   [ ] 'tell me who your friends are' mode where you give other peoples cvs and average the vectors

 ---